andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 };
 ```

+# Apply multiple times

-The even more surprising thing is that this pattern of `map` and `apply`
+Surprisingly, this pattern of `map` and `apply` works for **any** number of
-works for **any** number of arguments - we can just keep `apply`ing each
+arguments - we can just keep `apply`ing the resulting functions to the next
-successive wrapped result to the next wrapped input value until we no longer
-have a function to apply.
-I imagine each `apply` step successively filling in each
-argument of the input function, until we run out of arguments.
+values until we run out of arguments in our function and arrive at our final
+result.
+That said, we will only succeed in getting the final result if each
+step along the way is also successful.
+If any step fails, the whole
+computation will fail, but we actually have some cool options for how we can
+deal with errors.

 If you think about how `apply` is implemented, it gets a wrapped function,
 which basically carries information about the previous computations, and a
-wrapped value, which is the "current value" we want to operate on.
+wrapped value, which is the "current value" on which we want to operate.
 The
 previous computations may have already failed, but `apply` will still go
 through the motion of considering each input value, regardless of what
 happened in the past.
 That said, `apply` doesn't give us the ability to